From Hell to Texas: Production

+Henry Hathaway made the film because it was the only project available at Fox at the time.
+He said the script was "rotten" but liked the central idea and agreed to make it if the script could be rewritten.
+Zanuck agreed and Hathaway and Wendell Mayes rewrote the script in two weeks.

 When first offered the role of Tod Lohman, Don Murray turned it down, complaining that the script for "The Hell-Bent Kid" was "filled with unnecessary violence."
 According to Hollywood columnist Hedda Hopper, the actor eventually agreed to appear in the movie, but only after a complete rewrite job was done, omitting all the elements that Murray complained about.
 The actor then began work by "taking daily riding lessons to get in shape for the cowboy role."
+Hathaway said Murray was "not a strong actor but an obstinate one.
+I played on that.
+I couldn't play him strong so I played him stubborn, almost fanatical."
+Hathaway says Murray refused to play a killer so the script was rewritten that the person Murray shoots is shown to survive.